Book cover

 Dropbox, the cloud storage and file sharing service, provides another example of an MVP that did not involve making actual software available to users.
 To gather product feedback, one of the company’s founders recorded a simple 3-minute video demonstrating the features and advantages of the system they were building.
 The video went viral, helping increase the list of users interested in beta-testing the system.
 Interestingly, the files used in this video had the names of comic book characters.
 This choice aimed to attract early adopters, enthusiasts about new technologies and who are typically the first to test and buy new products.
 The MVP’s success confirmed the founders’ hypothesis that users were interested in a file synchronization and sharing system.

 The index attracted significant interest, which we measured using metrics such as session duration.
 Based on this response, we decided to invest more time in its development.
 First, we changed the name to CSIndexbr (link).
-We then gradually expanded coverage to include an additional 20 research areas (beyond Software Engineering) and nearly two hundred conferences.
+We then gradually expanded coverage to include an additional 20 research areas (beyond software engineering) and nearly two hundred conferences.
 Furthermore, we broadened our scope to include papers published in more than 170 journals.
 As a result, the number of Brazilian professors with indexed articles increased from fewer than 100 to over 900.
 Finally, we upgraded the user interface from a set of Google spreadsheets to JavaScript-implemented charts.

 3.5.2 Frequently Asked Questions